segabor/RoundTable/README.md

 Actually it can be run from [Eclipse](http://eclipse.org), no binary is available yet for download.
 Clone the source to your desktop and import the projects into Eclipse.
 Other things you will need:

 * [TUIO_JAVA](http://www.tuio.org/?software) - Download the source, create a TUIO_JAVA project in Eclipse and import the source into that.
+* [reacTIVision](http://reactivision.sourceforge.net/) - This piece of software will do the real fiducial detection and send TUIO events towards RoundTable.
 * [TuioSimulator](http://prdownloads.sourceforge.net/reactivision/TUIO_Simulator-1.4.zip?download) - You will really need this if you don't have your own tangible tabletop yet.

 ## What's next?